Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 ### Verify that the user you run Zigbee2MQTT as has write access to the port
 This can be tested by executing: `test -w [PORT] && echo success || echo failure` (e.g. `test -w /dev/ttyACM0 && echo success || echo failure`).

-If it outputs `failure`.
-Assign write acces by executing: `sudo chown [USER] [PORT]` (e.g. `sudo chown pi /dev/ttyACM0`).
+If it outputs `failure` it could mean your user does not have access to the port.
+To test assign write acces by executing: `sudo chown [USER] [PORT]` (e.g. `sudo chown pi /dev/ttyACM0`).

-You need to apply this on every reboot.
-To fix this you can use a 'udev' rule:
+if it outputs `failure`, then you need to permanently give your user permission to the device.

+#### Method 1: Give your user permissions on every reboot. ####

+You can create a 'udev' rule yo give your user permissions after every reboot:

 1. `udevadm info -a -n /dev/ttyACM0 | grep 'serial'`
 get the serial to your device `YOURSERIAL`